Open seasonally, May through October...

 In 1950, Theresa Morse and her husband Warren left their settled New York City life and started anew as innkeepers on Martha’s Vineyard.
 The couple opened the Beach Plum; originally constructed from a salvaged 1898 shipwreck nearby harbor.
 Morse was quite the entertainer and authored three cookbooks.

-To maintain the history of the Inn and preserve its land, Bob Nixon purchased the seven-acre property in 2007, where the long tradition of supporting the Island’s purveyors and craftsmen continues with the team led by Chris Fischer.
+To maintain the history of the Inn and preserve its land, Bob Nixon purchased the seven-acre property in 2007, where the long tradition of supporting the Island’s purveyors and craftsmen continues.